Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 `adults:total_of_special_requests`, `adults:average_daily_rate`, and
 `average_daily_rate:total_of_special_request`.

-Below are the predictions on the testing set.
-We will use this to measure out-of-sample performance.
+Below are the predictions on the testing set, which we will use this to measure out-of-sample performance.

 <table class="kable_wrapper">